aomlomics/tourmaline/README.md

 #### Ready for MBON

-Tourmaline is an alternative amplicon 'pipeline' to [Banzai](https://github.com/jimmyodonnell/banzai), which was developed for [MBON](https://github.com/marinebon/MBON) and uses [Swarm](https://github.com/torognes/swarm) for OTU picking.
+Tourmaline is an alternative amplicon 'pipeline' to [Banzai](https://github.com/jimmyodonnell/banzai), which was developed for [MBON](https://github.com/marinebon/MBON) (Marine Biodiversity Observation Network) and uses [Swarm](https://github.com/torognes/swarm) for OTU picking.
 Tourmaline provides rapid and reproducible workflows for [Deblur](https://github.com/biocore/deblur) and [DADA2](https://github.com/benjjneb/dada2) and is extensible to other OTU picking algorithms.

 ## Installation